Element Bars on Shark Tank - Update

 |Customized Energy Bars Made Just For YOU!|

-The Shark Tank Show started and they could still not bring the site online.
+The Shark Tank Show started, and they still couldn't bring the site online.
 Knowing that thousands of people will soon be coming when the Element Bars make their appearance on national T.V., they worked even harder to fix the problem.
 It was now Jonathon Miller and the Element Bars turn as he walked into the shark Tank in front of 5 million+ people.
 And POOF, as if on cue, the website came back online without a minute to spare.
 Within moments, the website received tens of thousands of visitors from all country.
 The site was brought to a crawl but continued to operate and bring in new orders.

 Element Bars Gets Deal on the Shark Tank